abduseu/foodrocket-client/README.md

 5. **Order Tracking:** Users can track the status of their orders from preparation to delivery, using a live order tracking feature.

-6. **Rating and Reviews:** Users can rate and review restaurants and dishes based on their experiences, helping other users make informed decisions.

-7. **Favorite Restaurants:** Users can save their favorite restaurants for quick access and easy ordering in the future.
+6. **Favorite Restaurants:** Users can save their favorite restaurants for quick access and easy ordering in the future.

 ## Restaurant Features: